marimo-team/marimo/docs/guides/interactivity.md

 <figcaption>Use an array to group together elements or create a collection of elements that is determined at runtime</figcaption>
 </figure>
 </div>

+## Building custom UI elements using our plugin API

+You can build your own reactive and interactive UI elements using [anywidget](https://github.com/manzt/anywidget)!
+See [our docs on building custom UI elements](/guides/integrating_with_marimo/custom_ui_plugins.md) to learn more.